Follow Italianism

 Italy's Constitutional Court will rule on Tuesday, the 24th, on whether citizenship without generation limits is compatible with the Constitution.

-The Italian Constitutional Court will hold a historic hearing on Tuesday, June 24, to discuss the validity of the jus sanguinis without generational limits.
-The trial begins at 9:30 a.m. (local time) in Roma – 04:30 (Brasília time)–, and is based on a decision of the Bologna Court, published on November 26, 2024.
+The Italian Constitutional Court will hold a historic hearing on Tuesday, June 24, to discuss the validity of the jus sanguinis Without generational limits.
+The trial begins at 9:30 AM (local time) in Rome. – 04:30 (Brasília time)–, and is based on a decision of the Bologna Court, published on November 26, 2024.

-The Court will analyze whether Article 1 of Law No. 91 of February 5, 1992, which recognizes the Italian citizenship by descent without temporal limitation, is compatible with the country's constitutional principles.
-It is the first time that the issue has been examined by Italy's highest constitutional court.
+The Court will analyze whether Article 1 of Law No. 91, of February 5, 1992, which recognizes Italian citizenship by descent without time limitation, is compatible with the country's constitutional principles.
+This is the first time the issue has been examined by Italy's highest constitutional court.

 What led to the hearing